btrettel/blastersim/to-do.md

     - Make this the default but optional if desired for testing.
     - Input validation at first to not use this with RK EOS (if that's added first)
     - Assert `CONST_EOS` or `IDEAL_EOS` with `p < p_c` to satisfy requirements of version in Corner's book.
-- Order-of-accuracy test for single control volume
-    - PENDING: adiabatic test without atmospheric pressure and friction
-        - Can test the following: `x_dot`, `e`, `e_f`, `p`, `temp`
-        - gas `m` is constant
-    - constant pressure test with atmospheric pressure and friction
-        - seigel_theory_1965 eq.
-3-2 is a simpler version of this (just subtract atmospheric and friction pressures from the pressure to factor those in)
-        - Can test the following: `x`, `x_dot`, `e_f`
 - `check_sys`: test each `status%rc` code
     - All state variables don't exceed certain amounts.
         - Also check derivatives in stability checks.